Drekard/Drekard/README.md

 *   **Full-Stack Capable:** I can build a robust backend and a functional frontend.
 I'm not a pixel-perfect designer, but I can make it work.
 *   **AI-Augmented Development:** I actively use AI assistants to accelerate development, research new stacks, and maintain momentum even when tired.
 *   **Always Learning:** Currently focused on deepening my knowledge of web protocols, hosting, and networking to close gaps in my expertise.
+*   **Telegram Bot Development:** Experienced in building custom Telegram bots for automation, notifications, and internal workflows.

 <hr style="border: 1px solid #555; width: 100%;" />